 - ½ tsp Salt

 - Sift flour, salt and red chili powder.
 Add ghee and rub into the flour mixture until it forms crumbs.
 Add water and knead to make soft and smooth dough.
-Cover dough with a damp paper towel or plastic wrap for about an hour.
+Cover dough with a damp paper towel or plastic wrap for at least 30 minutes.

 - In the meantime, make the filling by mixing all the ingredients under “Filling”, this should have the consistency of dough.
 Divide the filling mixture into 8 equal parts.